This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Cactus

 The hardy cactus is a low-maintenance plant.
 The old saying is that if you can’t keep a cactus alive, you can’t keep any plants alive.
-To propagate a cactus variety, use a well-established cactus plant as the source.
+Using a well-established cactus plant as the source to propagate a cactus variety.
 Take a cutting and leave it to dry for a day or two.

 The drying process reduces the risk of the plant getting diseases while rooting.
 Once dried, plant vertically in a prepared container.
 In 1-2 weeks, the cutting should have formed roots.